dstraub/cci/README.md

 The rest is done by CDI magic.
 Run [TestCamelContext](https://github.com/dstraub/cci/blob/master/cci-impl/src/test/java/de/ctrlaltdel/cci/TestCamelContext.java) ...

-I have only used Weld and JBoss-AS 7 for development and tests.
+I have used Weld and JBoss-AS 7 for development and tests.
+It's runs on Oracle Weblic as well.

 Projects:
 --------